Donating Your Organization's Records to a Repository

 - Membership lists

-- Motion picture film and videotape
+- Motion picture film, videotape, audio recordings, DVDs, and CDs

 - Newsletters and other publications (generated by the organization)